List Defective Colorings: Distributed Algorithms and Applications: Sequential List Defective Coloring Algorithms

 \begin{lemma} Let $G=(V,E)$ be a graph and assume that we are given a list arbdefective coloring instance with lists $L_v\subseteq\calC$ and defect functions $d_v$.
 The given list arbdefective coloring instance can be solved if

-\end{lemma} \begin{proof} We first compute a list defective coloring for the lists and a defect function $d_v'$ with $d_v'(x)=2d_v(x)$ for all $x\in L_v$.
+\end{lemma} \begin{proof} We first compute a list defective coloring for the lists and the defect function $d_v'$ with $d_v'(x)=2d_v(x)$ for all $x\in L_v$.
 By \Cref{lemma:defectiveexistence}, such a coloring exists.
 For each color $x\in \calC$, we now define $G_x=(V_x,E_x)$ to be the subgraph of $G$ induced by the nodes $V_x\subseteq V$ of color $x$.
 For each $v\in V_x$, let $\delta_x(v)$ be the degree of node $v$ in $G_x$.
 Note that $\delta_x(v)\leq 2d_v(x)$.
 In $G_x$, we can orient the edges such that each node $v\in V_x$ has outdegree at most $d_v(x)$ in $G_x$.
-To see this, consider a graph $G_x'$ that is obtained from $G_x$ by adding an arbitrary perfect matching between the subgraph of $G_x$ that is induced by the nodes in $V_x$ that have an odd degree in $G_x$.
+To see this, consider a graph $G_x'$ that is obtained from $G_x$ by adding an arbitrary perfect matching on the set of odd-degree vertices of $G_x$.
 The graph $G_x'$ has only even degree and it thus has an Euler tour.
 If we orient all edges along this Euler tour, then the outdegree of each node $v\in V_x$ is at most $\lceil \delta_x/2\rceil\leq d_v(x)$.
 Doing this for all colors directly gives a valid solution for the given arbdefective list coloring instance. \end{proof}

 The lemma is again tight if $G=K_{\Delta+1}$ and if all nodes have the same list $L$ and defect function $d$.
 Assume that $\sum_{x\in L}(2d(x)+1)=\Delta$.
 Then, by pigeonhole principle, there must be a color $x$ such that $x\in L$ and such that $2d(x)+2$ of the $\Delta+1$ nodes of $G$ are colored with color $x$.
 On average, those nodes have $d(x)+1$ outneighbors with color $x$ and therefore, there clearly must be one node with color $x$ and with at least $d(x)+1$ outneighbors with color $x$.